sskelkar/gemini-k8s-agent/spec.md

         *   **Associated Events:** All recent events related to the pod.
         *   **Container Logs:** The logs from the most recent **crashed** (`--previous`) container instance, which is critical for diagnosing crash loops.

-3.  **Provide a Rule-Based Diagnosis:**
+3.  **Provide a Rule-Based and LLM-Powered Diagnosis:**
     *   The agent analyzes the collected data to provide a high-level, plain-language diagnosis for the likely cause of the issue.
-    *   The diagnosis is based on a series of rules that check for common failure patterns:
+    *   The diagnosis is primarily based on a series of rules that check for common failure patterns:
         *   **High-Confidence Reasons:** Checks for `OOMKilled` or `ImagePullBackOff` in the container's state.
         *   **Infrastructure Issues:** Scans pod events for keywords like `FailedScheduling` or `FailedMount`.
         *   **Application Errors:** Scans container logs for common errors like `connection refused` or `file not found`.
-        *   **Fallback:** Provides a general diagnosis if no specific rule matches.
+    *   **LLM Fallback:** For complex or ambiguous errors that do not match pre-defined rules, the agent escalates the issue to a Large Language Model (LLM) (currently `gemini-2.0-flash`).
+It sends the collected forensic data in a detailed prompt and returns the LLM's analysis to the user.

 ## 3. Operational Requirements